museumcomputernetwork/mcn-2020-git-haiku/index.md

-The rains of summer join together.
+An old pond
-fell in silent dawn, spilling
+from cold streamlets for the sea
-Thanks for the knowledge
+With tears.